steveoro/goggles/doc/HOWTOs/HOWTO-db-rolling_update.md

   Or:
   > bundle exec rake db:rebuild_from_dump from=production to=production

+3.1) Run any pending migration on production DB:
+  > RAILS_ENV=production bundle exec rake db:migrate
+  (Assuming migrations have already been executed and tested on Dev.
+DB)

+3.2) Re-update the DB dumps:
+  > RAILS_ENV=production bundle exec rake db:dump

-4) Apply the DB diffs created locally:
+4) Apply the DB diffs created locally (on all DBs):
   With Zeus server running:
   > zeus rake db:diff_apply
   Or: